A-pradeep420/French-Grocery-Shopping-Insights-Association-Rule-Learning-for-Complementary-Products/README.md

 768 	(ground, green) 	(beef, tea) 	0.017731 	0.018264 	0.015731 	0.887218 	48.576807 	0.015407 	8.704724 	0.997093
 769 	(green, beef) 	(ground, tea) 	0.017731 	0.018264 	0.015731 	0.887218 	48.576807 	0.015407 	8.704724 	0.997093
 975 	(fries, whole) 	(french, wheat) 	0.017864 	0.018131 	0.015731 	0.880597 	48.568810 	0.015407 	8.223154 	0.997225

+# Recommendations 🚀
+.
+Further feature engineering may improve model performance.
+.
+Consider experimenting with different machine learning algorithms for comparison.

+# How to Use
+1.Clone the repository to your local machine.
+2.Install the necessary dependencies (e.g., Python, pandas, scikit-learn).
+3.Run the provided Googlecolab Notebook or Python script to execute the code.
+4.Follow the instructions within the notebook/script to perform data analysis and train the model.

+# How to Use 🛠️
+Clone the repository from GitHub.
+Install necessary dependencies specified in the requirements file.
+Follow the instructions in the README to set up and run the end-to-end pipeline.
+Credits 🌟 This project was developed by [A.Pradeep reddy], a Data Scientist with expertise in modeling.
+For questions or collaborations, contact [pradeep.sms420@gmail.com].

+# About the Author ℹ️

+[A.Pradeep reddy] is a [Data Scientist] with expertise in [Modeling].
+Feel free to reach out for any questions or collaborations [pradeep.sms420@gmail.com]. 📧

+Let's acknowledge the effort and expertise behind this project! 👏